 A common framework of fundamental privacy standards based on the existing work of ISO/IEC JTC 1/SC 27/WG 5

-Legal instruments such as regulations (e.g. national laws, EU directives) and the discussion of the need for a world-wide regulatory harmonization will not be subject of this conference and is not within the scope of ISO standardization.
-Although standardization always needs to consider the legal environment, contributions focusing on these subjects cannot be accepted.
+Legal instruments and the discussion of the need for a world-wide regulatory harmonization will not be subject of this conference and is not within the scope of ISO standardization.
+However, since standardization always needs to consider the legal environment, ISO welcomes contributions originating from regulators (such as Data Protection Authorities) but contributions focusing on the development of legal instruments cannot be accepted.

 Speakers are requested to send:

 No later than June 14, 2010